 Surgery.
-Mice were anesthetized under isoflurane (1-3%, vol/vol).
-Prior to implantation, all mice were administered subcutaneous doses of buprenorphine (Buprenex, DOSE) for analgesia, dexamethasone (DOSE) to reduce brain swelling, and bupivicane (DOSE) for local anesthesia.
+Mice were anesthetized under isoflurane (1-3%).
+Prior to implantation, all mice were administered subcutaneous doses of buprenorphine (Buprenex, 0.05-0.1 mg/kg) for analgesia, dexamethasone (0.2 mg/kg) to reduce brain swelling, and bupivicane (2 mg/kg) for local anesthesia.
 In mice undergoing electrophysiological experiments, two ground screws attached to ground wires were implanted in the left frontal lobe and right cerebellum, with an additional skull screw implanted over the left cerebellum to provide additional support.
 A small craniotomy was performed over the target stereotactic coordinates relative to bregma, -2.6mm anterior, -4.3mm lateral.
 Either custom 16-channel microdrives, 32-, or 64-channel shuttle drives (cite) holding tetrode bundles of polyimide-coated nichrome wires were chronically implanted over auditory cortex, and tetrodes were lowered 800um below the pial surface.
-The exposed base of the tetrodes were covered with GelFoam (CITE) or sterile silicone lubricant (CITE) and sealed with QuikCast (CITE).
+The exposed base of the tetrodes were covered with GelFoam (Pfizer) or sterile silicone lubricant and sealed with Kwik-Cast (World Precision Instruments).
 The plastic body of the microdrive and a custom titanium headplate were secured to the skull using dental cement (C&B Metabond) and acrylic (Lang Dental).
 Mice undergoing only behavioral experiments were implanted with two skull screws in the cerebellum, and a custom titanium headplate was mounted on the skull as previously described.
-An antibiotic (Baytril, DOSE) and analgesic (Meloxicam, DOSE) were administered daily (for 3 days) during recovery.
+An antibiotic (Baytril, 5mg/kg) and analgesic (Meloxicam, 5mg/kg) were administered daily (for 3 days) during recovery.

 Water Restriction.
-Following surgical recovery (3 d postop), each mouse’s weight was monitored for three days to establish a baseline weight.
+Following surgical recovery (3 days postop), each mouse’s weight was monitored for three days to establish a baseline weight.
 Over the next seven days, mice were water deprived, beginning with a daily ration of 120uL/g and gradually decreasing their ration to 40-50uL/g.
 During the task, if mice did not receive their full ration, the remainder of their ration was provided in their home cage.
 Mouse weight relative to baseline was monitored during all stages of water restriction.
 Additional health signs were used to determine a health score and subsequent treatment plan if a mouse lost more than 20% of baseline weight, as described by previously published methods[81] and approved by the Institutional Animal Care and Use Committee at the University of Pennsylvania.

 Behavioral Apparatus.
 During the Go/NoGo task, the mouse was head-fixed in a custom-built, acoustically isolated chamber.
 A capacitive touch sensor (AT42QT1010, SparkFun) soldered to a lick spout monitored lick activity.
 Water rewards were dispensed from a gravity fed reservoir, controlled by a solenoid valve (161T011, Neptune Research) calibrated to deliver approximately 4-5uL of water per reward[82].
 Low level task logic, such as lick detection, reward and timeout delivery, and task timing intervals, was directly controlled by an Arduino Uno microprocessor running custom, low-latency software routines.
 High level task logic, such as trial randomization, stimulus buffering and presentation, and online data collection and analysis were controlled by custom MATLAB (Mathworks) software communicating with the Arduino over a serial port.
 Digital waveforms were converted to analog signals via a soundcard (Lynx E44, Lynx Studio Technology, Inc.) or a National Instruments card (NI PCIe-6353) and delivered through an ultrasonic transducer (MCPCT-G5100-4139, Multicomp).
 The transducer was calibrated to have a flat frequency response between 3 kHz and 80 kHz using a 1/4-inch condenser microphone (Brüel & Kjær) positioned at the expected location of the mouse’s ear, as described previously[83,84].
 During electrophysiological recording sessions, licks were detected using an optical interrupt sensor (EE-SX771, Omron Automation), to prevent lick-related electrical artifacts introduced by contact with the capacitive sensor.